Cosmological constraints from cosmic homogeneity: Conclusion and discussion

 PN is funded by 'Centre National d'\'etude spatiale' (CNES), for the Euclid project.

-AJH acknowledges the financial support of the OCEVU LABEX (Grant No. ANR-11-LABX-0060) and the A*MIDEX project (Grant No. ANR-11-IDEX- 0001- 02) funded by the Investissements dAvenir french government program managed by the ANR.
+AJH acknowledges the financial support of the OCEVU LABEX (Grant No. ANR-11- LABX-0060) and the A*MIDEX project (Grant No. ANR-11-IDEX- 0001- 02) funded by the Investissements dAvenir french government program managed by the ANR as well as the Centre National de la Recherche Scientifique (CNRS).

 This work also acknowledges support from the ANR eBOSS project (under reference ANR-16-CE31-0021) of the French National Research Agency.

 This research used resources of the IN2P3/CNRS and the Dark Energy computing Center funded by the OCEVU Labex (ANR-11-LABX-0060).

 The French Participation Group of SDSS was supported by the French National Research Agency under contracts ANR-08-BLAN-0222, ANR-12-BS05-0015-01 and ANR-16-CE31-0021.